 1. Your shoppers know this platform

-Facebook is a fact of life and we all know it well.
-Shoppers will therefore feel safe and secure spending money within the platform, rather than clicking off to another site.
+Facebook is a part of daily life and we all know it well.
+Shoppers will therefore feel safe and secure spending money and shopping within the platform, rather than clicking off to another site.
 There isn’t a cost for businesses to use Facebook Shops, so it’s a cool bonus.

 2. In-app purchase may aid your conversion